Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V5.7a : 19-Oct-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V5.8 : 20-Oct-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Fix to allow JLP games to execute out of 16-bit RAM.
-Fixes Defender of the Crown.</li>

-  <li>Fix ECS keyboard emulation to properly read back either port if configured for
-  output (was causing FWDiagnostics to fail).</li>

-  <li>Improved UI display of ''JLP FLASH'' so it shows a bit longer (but doesn''t
-  interfere with emulation speed)</li>

-  <li>Numerous new overlays added and updated some older ones.</li>

-  <li>5.7a : Minor fix for game selection being in the correct starting directory
+  <li>Fix for game selection to revert to the proper directory (the last one you were
-  and now up to 175 overlays!</li>
+  in to select games).</li>

+  <li>Fix for MOB collisions to not render for off-screen pixels which fixes the various
+  Baseball Games (couldn''t pick up ball in outfield).</li>

+  <li>Many new and improved overlays.
+Total of 180 overlays!</li>

   </ul>'
-updated: '2024-10-20T00:48:23Z'
+updated: '2024-10-20T12:25:41Z'
-version: 5.7a
+version: '5.8'
-version_title: Version 5.7a
+version_title: Version 5.8
 ---